ModderK/PsiTech/README.md

 Make sure to replace \(File Name\) with the name of the file that you're using.

 If you're unsure of your rights under the licensing scheme of this repo and need clarification, please contact me.
-I can be reached on [the Ludeon forums](https://ludeon.com/forums/index.php?action=profile), Discord via the [K's Mods Discord](https://discord.gg/nafJcyg), or [on Steam under the name Bad Vlad](https://steamcommunity.com/id/0x536563726574/).
+I can be reached on [the Ludeon forums](https://ludeon.com/forums/index.php?action=profile;u=98551), Discord via the [K's Mods Discord](https://discord.gg/nafJcyg), or [on Steam](https://steamcommunity.com/id/0x536563726574/).